3.220 miles / 5.183 km Grand Prix Circuit with alternative layout2022 onwards

 Little detail has been released about the project's origins and in its initial operations was relatively unheard of outside of Russia, which is somewhat surprising given its scale.
 One of the largest investors in the project is billionaire Yury Kovalchuk, the main owner of the Rossiya Bank and a close ally of President Putin.
 It forms part of a wider sporting complex which includes the Igora Ski Resort, reportedly a favourite winter location for the Russian president.

-According to Business Petersburg, the Igora track will cost about 11 billion rubles ($192 million), though it is not known how accurate that figure may be.
+According to Business Petersburg, the Igora track has cost about 11 billion rubles ($192 million), though it is not known how accurate that figure may be.
 Nonetheless, it does look set to be a lavish complex, with Hermann Tilke employed to design the whole facility, complete with trademark 'statement' architecture.

 The main circuit layout bears more than a little resemblance to Tilke's Motorland Aragon design, though this may be no bad thing, as it is one of his more successful designs which promotes good racing.
-The Igora Drive circuit does not, however, appear to benefit from the elevation changes seen at the Spanish venue, although it is definitely not flat.
+The Igora Drive circuit does not, however, appear to benefit from quite the same level of elevation changes seen at the Spanish venue, although it is definitely not flat.